Arbroath in Angus

 There are great places to visit near Arbroath including some great towns, ruins, lakes, nature reserves, woodlands and historic monuments.

-The area around Arbroath features a number of interesting towns including Arbroath, Kirriemuir, Forfar, Montrose, Monifieth, Carnoustie, and Brechin.
+Towns to visit near Arbroath include Arbroath, Kirriemuir, Forfar, Montrose, Monifieth, Carnoustie, and Brechin.

 Places near Arbroath feature a number of interesting woodlands including Loch of Kinnordy.

-The area around Arbroath's best historic monuments can be found at Balmashanner Monument.
+The area close to Arbroath boasts some of the best historic monuments including Balmashanner Monument.

 Arbroath History